broadinstitute/warp/website/docs/documentation/Pipelines/Smart-seq2_Multi_Sample_Pipeline/README.md

 Release information for the Multi-SS2 Pipeline can be found in the [changelog](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/smartseq2_multisample/MultiSampleSmartSeq2.changelog.md).
 Please note that any major changes to the Smart-seq2 pipeline will be documented in the [Smart-seq2 Single Sample changelog](https://github.com/broadinstitute/warp/blob/master/pipelines/skylab/smartseq2_single_sample/SmartSeq2SingleSample.changelog.md).

 ## Citing the Smart-seq2 Multi-Sample Pipeline
-Please identity the pipeline in your methods section using the Smart-seq2 Multi-Sample Pipeline's [SciCrunch resource identifier](https://scicrunch.org/scicrunch/Resources/record/nlx_144509-1/SCR_018920/resolver?q=Smart-seq2&l=Smart-seq2).
+Please identify the pipeline in your methods section using the Smart-seq2 Multi-Sample Pipeline's [SciCrunch resource identifier](https://scicrunch.org/scicrunch/Resources/record/nlx_144509-1/SCR_018920/resolver?q=Smart-seq2&l=Smart-seq2).
 * Ex: *Smart-seq2 Multi-Sample Pipeline (RRID:SCR_018920)*

 ## Have Suggestions?
 Please help us make our tools better by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org) for pipeline-related suggestions or questions.